Distribution of primes of split reductions for abelian surfaces: Characterization of absolutely simple abelian varieties over finite fields

 where $q=N (\fp)$.
-This is a monic $q$-Weil polynomial in $\Z[X]$ and is independent of the choice of $\ell$.
+This is a monic $q$-Weil polynomial in $\Z[X]$ which is independent of the choice of $\ell$.

 Let $B$ be an abelian variety defined over $\F_q$ and let $\pi_{B}$ be its Frobenius endomorphism.
 Recall that there is a unique polynomial $P_{B}(X)\in \Z[X]$ which interpolates the degree of endomorphisms $n-\pi_B$ for all integers $n$ (see \cite[p.
 57]{WaMi71}).
-For simplicity, we call it {\emph{the characteristic polynomial of $B$}}.
+For simplicity, we refer to this polynomial as \emph{the characteristic polynomial of $B$}.
 The following result shows that the characteristic polynomial of an abelian variety defined over $\F_q$ determines its $\F_q$-isogeny class.

 \begin{theorem} Let $B_1, B_2$ be abelian varieties defined over $\F_q$.
 Then $B_1$ and $B_2$ are isogenous over $\F_q$ if and only if $P_{B_1}(X)=P_{B_2}(X)$. \end{theorem} \begin{proof} See \cite[Theorem 1 (c), p.
 139]{Ta66}. \end{proof}